Skip to main content

 ACTION ITEM

-Probability and Statistics Inference courses are required for two of the three possible MS in Biostatistics Concentrations: (1) The Concentration in Statistical Bioinformatics, and (2) The Concentration in Statistical Methods and Practice.
-We highly recommend building (or rebuilding) calculus muscle memory, especially if it has been a while!
+The Calculus Readiness Exam will be held the day after orientation to help ensure students are adequately prepared for success in key biostatistics coursework.
+Both Probability (BIOSTAT 303) and Statistics Inference (BIOSTAT 403) courses are required for two of the three possible MS in Biostatistics Concentrations: (1) The Concentration in Statistical Bioinformatics, and (2) The Concentration in Statistical Methods and Practice.

 1. Four-Part Coursera University of Pennsylvania Calculus Course, taught by Robert Ghrist